jonmccull/digital-garden/_notes/product-marketing.md

 The Product Marketing function leads on [[Positioning]] strategy, which includes two distinct areas.

-Using insights from research, market trends and their knowledge of the category's competition, Product Marketing will to define the Product Position using factors including the ideal customer, use-cases, features, capabilities, benefits, and competitors.
+Using insights from research, market trends and their knowledge of the category's competition, Product Marketing drives the definition of Product Positioning using factors including the ideal customer, use-cases, features, capabilities, benefits, and competitors.
 Typically, product positioning remains stable for periods of 12-18 months.

 Product Marketing works in collaboration with other marketing initiatives to evolve the Product Positioning in the market and category, as well as be an advocate for users in Go-to-Market and launch planning.

-Brand Positioning is perhaps more "foundational" to the business strategy, remaining stable for 5-10 years.
+Brand Positioning is perhaps more "foundational" element of the business strategy (remaining stable for 5-10 years) where Product Marketing contributes.
 It refers to the mission, vision, personality of the company.

 ### Go-to-Market